 But still, I think I left about 10% growth on the table once we hit about $4-$5m in ARR by not having one key owner of MRR besides me, and it became painfully clear around $8-$10m ARR that we were missing a senior resource there.
 Sales was killing it, but we needed someone to own the entire lifecycle of revenue.

-That could systematically own maximizing the revenue from every single account, no matter when it closed, or how it closed.
+Who could systematically own maximizing the revenue from every single account, no matter when it closed, or how it closed.

 So I’ll keep you posted on my learnings on new org charts and new structures here, and I’d appreciate yours as well.
 However you do it, though … make sure you have a Chief MRR Officer by function if not title once you have a few million in ARR from your installed base.
 Inflect your growth rate up another 10% from this hire, and you’ll more than pay for the position right there.